-Particulars As at 31 March, 2023 (Rs. in Lakhs) 31 March, 2022 Claims against the company not acknowledged as debts (a) Sales tax (Refer Note no.8(i)) 71 71 (b) Penalty under Khaad Suraksha and manak Adhinium 2006 2 2 (c) Others - 5 Total 73 78
+Particulars As at 31 March, 2024 (Rs. in Lakhs) 31 March, 2023 Claims against the groupnot acknowledged as debts (a) Sales tax Refer Note no.8(i) 71 71 (b) Penalty under Khaad Suraksha and manak Adhinium 2006 - 2 (c) Others 7 - (d) Goods and Service Tax (refer footnote (iii) and note 12(ii)) - - Total 78 73

 - (i) The group is contesting these demands and the management, based on advise of its advisors, believes that its position will likely be upheld in the appellate process.
-No expense has accrued in the consolidated financial statements for these demands raised.
-The management believes that the ultimate outcome of these proceedings will not have a material adverse effect on the group financial position and results of operations.
-The group does not expect any reimbursements in respect of the above contingent liabilities. - (ii) In addition, the group is subject to legal proceedings claims, which have arisen in the ordinary course of business.
-The group management reasonably does not expect that outcome of these legal proceeding etc, when ultimately concluded and determined, will have adverse material effect on the company's results of operations or financial condition.
+No expense has accrued in the standalone financial statements for these demands raised.
+The management believes that the ultimate outcome of these proceedings will not have a material adverse effect on the company's financial position and results of operations.
+The groupdoes not expect any reimbursements in respect of the above contingent liabilities. - (ii) In addition, the groupis subject to legal proceedings claims, which have arisen in the ordinary course of business.
+The company's management reasonably does not expect that outcome of these legal proceeding etc, when ultimately concluded and determined, will have adverse material effect on the company's results of operations or financial condition. - (iii) In the financial results published on 30.05.2024, the demand of ITC of IGST of Rs 1291 Lakhs created with an equivalent amount of penalty aggregating to Rs 2582 Lakhs under sec 74(1) r.w sec 122(i)(vii) of CGST Act, 2017 in respect of Moradabad plant was disclosed as contingent liability pursuant to the order of Additional Commissioner CGST (Meerut) dtd 13.03.2024.
+The grouphad preferred an appeal against the said demand before CGST Appeals Meerut who vide order dtd 07.06.2024, has set aside the said the entire demand along with penalty.
+Therefore, the financial statements have been revised to that extent vide resolution of the Board dtd 25.06.2024 and the amount is shown as Nil.